The Best Foul Weather Jackets for All Boating Conditions

 Other Foul Weather Gear to Consider

-A decent foul weather jacket's the most important apparel to have on hand, as it keeps your core warm and dry.
+A decent foul-weather jacket is the most important apparel to have on hand, as it keeps your core warm and dry.
 But don't forget about boat shoes for traction on wet or icy decks.

 Avoid getting your legs cold and wet, too.
 Just like I trust my hiking jackets as boating jackets, I often use hiking pants designed for trails when I'm on the water.